ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 `/tasks/{task-id}/aggregation_jobs/{aggregation-job-id}?step={step}`, where
 `step` is the step indicated in the `AggregationJobContinueReq`.
 If so, the Leader polls the Helper by making HTTP GET requests to the aforementioned Location.
-The Helper responds to GET requests with HTTP status 200 and the `status` field reflecting the current state of the job.
+The Helper responds to GET requests with HTTP status 200, a media type of "application/dap-aggregation-job-resp", and a body consisting of an `AggregationJobResp` with the `status` field reflecting the current state of the job.
 When the aggregation job is `processing`, the response SHOULD include a Retry-After header field to suggest a polling interval to the Leader.

 If for whatever reason the Leader must abandon the aggregation job, it SHOULD send an HTTP DELETE request to